Cantonese people: Terminology

 "Cantonese" has been generally used to describe all Chinese people from Guangdong since "Cantonese" is commonly treated as a synonym with "Guangdong" and the Cantonese language is treated as the sole language of the region.
 This is inaccurate as "Canton" itself technically only refers to the capital Guangzhou, and the Cantonese language specifically refers to only the Guangzhou dialect of the Yue Chinese languages.
 David Faure points out that there is no direct Chinese translation of the English term "Cantonese".
 People living in Guangdong and Guangxi may speak other Yue dialects or dialects from other Chinese language groups such as Mandarin, Min, Hakka, and Pinghua.

 The English name "Canton" derived from Portuguese Cantão or Cidade de Cantão, a muddling of dialectical pronunciations of "Guangdong" (e.g., Hakka Kóng-tûng).
 Although it originally and chiefly applied to the walled city of Guangzhou, it was occasionally conflated with Guangdong by some authors.
 (Note: The lexicographer only accepted Canton as a proper noun referring to the city, and considered usages with reference to the province as an "ellipsis", see Yule & al.) (Note: A. Hamilton (1727) used Canton to refer to both the city and the province.
 But he used Canton for the city more frequently in the same work, especially when he wrote Canton without reference to "Quangtung".
 See Hamilton (1727; pp.224-238)) Within Guangdong and Guangxi, Cantonese is considered the prestige dialect and is called baahk wá, /yue/ (白話) which means "vernacular".
-It is also known as "Guangzhou speech" or Guangzhounese (廣州話, 广州话, Gwóngjāu wá).
+It is also known as "Guangzhou speech".

 Other Yue peoples are sometimes labelled as "Cantonese" such as the Taishanese people (四邑粵人 (sei yāp yuht yàhn)), even though Taishanese (台山話) has low intelligibility to Standard Cantonese.
-Some literature uses neutral terminology such as Guangdongese and Guangxiese to refer to people from these provinces without the cultural or linguistic affiliations to Cantonese.